docker/docs/docker-hub/official_images.md

   particularly important as Docker Official Images are some of the most popular on Docker Hub.

-Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all content in the Docker Official Images.
+Docker, Inc. sponsors a dedicated team that's responsible for reviewing and publishing all content in the Docker Official Images.
 This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.

-While it is preferable to have upstream software authors maintaining their corresponding Docker Official Images, this is not a strict requirement.
+While it's preferable to have upstream software authors maintaining their Docker Official Images, this isn't a strict requirement.
 Creating and maintaining images for Docker Official Images is a collaborative process.
 It takes place openly on GitHub where participation is encouraged.
 Anyone can provide feedback, contribute code, suggest process changes, or even propose a new